somatic-labs/hardhat/README.md

 * All of my [emails with the interchain foundation](./emails)
 * reports to the interchain foundation about this issue dating back to 2021

+## LIMITATIONS

+Like any blockchain client software, `hardhat` can only make transactions that are explicitly supported by the chains it is used to test.
+It has no magic blackhat powers.